liuxx532/mongo-nifi-compose-bundle-4/README.md

 * `ComposeTailingGetMongo` provides a snapshot of Mongo database plus a stream of oplog changes in the form of FlowFiles.

 * `ComposeTailingPutMongo` puts the dump from the TailingGet into another Mongo.

+* `OplogGetMongo` get oplog by database name and collection name, not equals n/q/c, start with checkpoint.

+* `OplogPutMongo` put data into mongo